darrell-pittman/ttl-simple-cache/README.md

 ```

-If you don't set set a TimeToLive (explained below) on Cache then cached values are permanent unless removed by calling cache.remove(key).
+A CacheObserver is provider that can be used to manage cached values.
+If you don't use a CacheObserver (explained below) on Cache then cached values are permanent unless removed by calling cache.remove(key).

 Concurrent get calls for the same key that is not in the cache will result in only one call to valueGetter and all concurrent get Promises will be resolved with the same retrieved value.